D00ktora/Java-Junior-Developer-Task/README.md

 ![Simple_REST_API (1)](https://github.com/D00ktora/Java-Junior-Developer-Task/assets/121710132/7489e152-ef3f-429a-80cf-6602866c270f)
 # Java-Junior-Developer-Task
-A simple Rest API  with CRUD operations, writan in Java language, that allow you to mannage users information and store it into SQL database.
+A simple Rest API with CRUD operations, written in Java, that allow you to manage users information and store it in a SQL database.

 ## INTRO
  What will find in this project.